How to Save Money on Groceries in 2023

 Now’s the time to lean into a plant-based diet, or at least more plant-based meals.
 Start with Meatless Mondays and work your way up from there.
 Protein-rich foods like beans, lentils, and tofu are less expensive, have a longer shelf life, and fill you up.
 They can be consumed on their own or incorporated to reduce the amount of animal protein you need for a recipe.

-As a die-hard meat-a-tarian, I cannot get enough of the Chipotle Black Bean Veggie Burgers from Costco.
+I am saying this as a die-hard meat-a-tarian, but I can NOT get enough of the Chipotle Black Bean Veggie Burgers from Costco.
 And there are tons of vegetarian recipes online that are absolutely to die for.
 Another family favourite?
 Taco salad with chipotle baked black beans.
 Vegetarian meals are only as boring as you make them.

 Buy more frozen & canned goods